BreathFinder.io

 Addressing Common Misconceptions

 Contrary to the name, rebirthing breathwork doesn’t involve physical rebirth.
-It’s a metaphorical concept aimed at releasing emotional blockages, not reliving the birthing process.
+Rebirthing is a metaphorical practice focused on releasing emotional blockages rather than reliving the birth process.
+The intense feelings experienced

 While both practices may involve altered states of consciousness, they are distinct.
 Rebirthing primarily focuses on breathwork to access and release emotions, whereas hypnosis involves inducing a trance-like state for various therapeutic purposes.